linuxstb/pidvbip/README.md

 MPEG-2 decoding
 ---------------

-pidvbip will detect whether the MPEG-2 hardware codec is enabled, and fall back to software decoding otherwise.
-Software MPEG-2 only works for relatively low bitrate SD streams - it is recommended to overclock your Pi as high as possible if you want to use software decoding.
+pidvbip requires that the MPEG-2 hardware codec is enabled (by purchase of the license).
+Early versions of pidvbip has a software MPEG-2 decoder but this was removed in February 2013 to simplify maintenance and development of the main hardware playback code.

 Usage
 -----